effiong-akpan/energy-ai-governance/README.md

 # Energy AI Governance

+A governance‑first AI engineering project focused on energy systems, built with reproducible workflows, clean architecture, and transparent data practices.
+This repository establishes a disciplined foundation for data pipelines, model development, and responsible AI tooling in the energy domain.

 ## Overview
 This repository documents my transition from energy systems engineering into applied AI and data engineering, with a focus on governance-first design.